Supported Loving webinars

 Webinar 2: Delivering sex and relationships education to adults with learning disabilities

-Claire Lightley from Lightley Consulting will talk about some of the resources that are available to buy to support people with learning disabilities around relationships and sex education.
-She will talk through some of the most popular ones, what they have in them and how to use them.
+Claire Lightley from Lightley Consulting talks about some of the resources that are available to buy to support people with learning disabilities around relationships and sex education.
+She talks through some of the most popular ones, what they have in them and how to use them.

 Webinar 1: Setting up a dating agency with Meet N Match

-Claire Bates, Supported Loving talks to network member Meet N Match, which is a friendship and dating agency for adults with a learning disability.
-Or find out more from Meet N Match.
+Claire Bates, Supported Loving, talks to network member Meet N Match, which is a friendship and dating agency for adults with a learning disability.